GSG-FC02/HebaRiham-Jikan-API/README.md

 # [Anime List!](https://gsg-fc02.github.io/HebaRiham-Jikan-API/)

-#### our app is about searching in jikan API and fetch the anime details, then we render this details.
+#### Our app is about searching in jikan API and fetch the anime details, then we render this details.
 ---

 **Team members:**